 Crucially, these systems use a medical speech to text model.
 Unlike a general purpose assistant, these models are trained on vast amounts of clinical vocabulary, allowing them to accurately transcribe complex medical terms, drug names, and physician dictation with far lower error rates.
 This accuracy is the foundation of effective voice AI in healthcare.

-The technology is evolving rapidly with generative voice AI.
+The technology is evolving rapidly with Large Language Models (LLMs) powering a new generation of generative voice AI.
 These advanced systems can hold more dynamic, human like conversations.
-Instead of just following a script, a generative AI can conversationally answer a patient’s questions about preparing for a procedure or explain a new diagnosis in simple terms, providing scalable and personalized communication.
+Instead of just following a script, an LLM powered agent can understand nuance and context, answer a patient’s questions about preparing for a procedure, or even detect and respond with empathy.
+This creates a more natural and trusting interaction for the patient.

 Healthcare organizations have different IT and security needs.
 Voice AI solutions can be deployed in two main ways: